top of page

 I was completely relieved and happy when I first saw Scott’s sketches.
 Even in black and white, I could tell he was going to bring the manuscript to life with all of the humor and heart I could wish for.
 And when I saw the finished cover, I actually cried—it’s wonderful!!
 It does everything a good cover should do—it practically demands that you open the book and experience all the nautical hijinks inside.
 And the colors are gorgeous—that ocean and the sky!
 And those tentacles imparting the perfect amount of menace.
 I honestly love each and every interior illustration but I think, for the reasons I just gave, it’s the cover that’s made the most lasting impression on me.
 (Though I do feel particularly fond of the very last double spread of the story, right before the backmatter…)

-I love all the illustrations, too; so Lynne & I agreed on this one.
+I love all the illustrations, too.
 What's something you want your readers to know about or gain from Monsters in the Briny?

 Books can be a lot of fun, and I really, really want readers to have fun with Monster in the Briny!
 I want them to experience the joy of the language, and the tune they can sing it to if they wish, and the surprising universe full of possibilities available if they believe in magic—and magical beasties!